 Why are you downcast, O my soul?
 Why so disturbed within me?
 Put your hope in God, for I will yet praise him, my Savior and.
 Psalm 42:5

-Laura, the creator and host of Missional Women is married and has four kids, two of whom are adopted.
-Laura and her husband have been missionaries to college students for 11 years serving with Master Plan Ministries.
-Laura is the Staff Women's Development Coordinator and has discipled over 150 girls, led over 30 Bible studies and speaks to college and women's groups.
-Laura has authored 5 books, including an award winning 12 week Bible Study on First Samuel, Beholding Him, Becoming Missional, Reach; How to Use Your Social Media Influence for the Glory of God, and A Devotional Journey through Judges, a devotional to accompany the free online Bible study at TheBookofJudges.com.
-You can find her on facebook,twitter, pinterest, youtube, instagram and her author site.
+Laura, the creator and host of Missional Women is married and has six kids, two of whom are adopted.
+Laura and her husband have been missionaries since 2002 serving with Master Plan Ministries.
+Laura is the Staff Women's Development Coordinator and has discipled over 150 women, led over 30 Bible studies and speaks many times a year.
+Laura is an author and creator of ministry tools and resources.
+You can find her books and resources at the Missional Women store and connect with her on facebook,twitter, pinterest, youtube, instagram and her author site.

 Want to read more from this contributor?
 Put her name in the search box at the top.